Smithsonian/cheby_checker/tests/README_tests.md

 # cheby_checker tests go in this directory

-[//]: # (TODO: Use Pytest skip/skipf decorators to skip WIP Tests.
-Mostly done here. https://docs.pytest.org/en/latest/how-to/skipping.html#skipping-test-functions)
 [//]: # (TODO: 5 tests failing.)
-[//]: # (    The first three are from reboundx and may be fixable via https://github.com/dtamayo/reboundx/issues/26)
+[//]: # (    The first three are from reboundx and may be fixable via https://github.com/dtamayo/reboundx/issues/26, or more probably https://github.com/dtamayo/reboundx/issues/39)
 [//]: # (    The latter two are from mpcpp being unavailable. cf. Dockerfile:59)

 ## 2022 : MJP: The following are WIP, attempting to get tests to pass...